sbb-design-systems/lyne-components/src/components/option/option/readme.md

 It is possible to provide a label via an unnamed slot; the component can optionally display a `sbb-icon` at the component start using the `iconName` property or via custom content using the `icon` slot.
-Icon space can be reserved even if the `iconName` property is not set by overriding the `--sbb-option-icon-container-display` variable.

 ```html
 <sbb-option>Option label</sbb-option>